-- (a) what competencies, qualifications, skills, knowledge, experience and expertise the Board, as a whole, should possess; - (b) the competencies, qualifications, skills, knowledge, experience and expertise of existing Board members; - (c) the competencies, qualifications, skills, knowledge, experience and expertise of potential candidates and the way in which the same would complement that of existing Board members; - (d) whether a potential candidate can devote sufficient time and resources to his or her duties as a board member; and - (e) the diversity criteria set out in the Board and Senior Management Diversity Policy as well as any diversity targets established in such policy.
+- (a) what competencies, qualifications, skills, knowledge, experience and expertise the Board, as a whole, should possess; - (b) the competencies, qualifications, skills, knowledge, experience and expertise of existing Board members; - (c) the competencies, qualifications, skills, knowledge, experience and expertise of potential candidates and the way in which the same would complement that of existing Board members; - (d) whether a potential candidate can devote sufficient time and resources to his or her duties as a board member; and - (e) the diversity criteria set out in the Board and Senior Management Diversity Policy.

-Diversity of perspectives and viewpoints at the executive level is equally as important as at the Board level and, accordingly, the Board will also consider the diversity criteria and targets, if applicable, set out in the Board and Senior Management Diversity Policy when identifying and selecting candidates for appointment to Executive Officer positions.
+Diversity of perspectives and viewpoints at the executive level is equally as important as at the Board level and, accordingly, the Board will also consider the diversity criteria set out in the Board and Senior Management Diversity Policy when identifying and selecting candidates for appointment to Executive Officer positions.